Underfall Yard: History

 The Bristol Docks Company never achieved commercial success and was taken over by Bristol City Council in 1848.
 In 1880 the Council bought the Slipway and yard to enlarge the docks' maintenance facilities.

 The 'Underfall' system was re-built in the 1880s, with longer sluices, and the yard above was enlarged.
 Brunel's method of silt disposal is still in operation today, but the silt is carried in mud barges or pumped to the sluices through a quayside pipe system from the more efficient modern 'Cutter-Suction' dredgers.

 During the 20th century the western parts of the yard were leased to P & A Campbell Ltd, operators of the White Funnel Line of paddle steamers as a maintenance base.
 The yards have been little altered recently except for the replacement of the three-storey 'A' block over the sluice paddle room resulting from bomb damage in World War II.

 Underfall Yard has been refurbished under the management of the Underfall Yard Trust (previously Underfall Restoration Trust).

 Based at the yard are maritime academies, a scout sailing section, a blacksmith, rigging company, Omni, and three boat building businesses.

 In 2015 a major restoration project was announced with the work including the development of a cafe and visitor centre.
 An oral history project is being conducted and school education programmes have been introduced as part of the restoration and redevelopment.

+In the early morning of 6 May 2023, the yard caught fire destroying several boats and a maintenance shed after an arson attack.